ayking/LCJG-Data-Engineer-Test/README.md

   - first purchase date
   - total amount of spend
   - total qty of all purchases
-  - last purchase product line
-  - first purchase sales person id
+  - sales person id
-  - first purchase sales person office code
+  - sales person office code
-  - first purchase sales person name
   - avg order value

 - Submit the SQL and the result data in csv format